nMM456/Phil_Swift_Discord/README.md

   - osu! statistics

-  - US Weather support(I plan on adding on to this)
+  - US Weather support(I plan to add on to this)

   - Other useless basic commands that are to irrelevant to list off as of now.